 • In a large mixing bowl and using a pastry blender (or two forks), mix together the all-purpose flour, salt, cold cubed butter, and cold vegetable shortening until you have small pea-size pieces.
 Some larger pea-size pieces are fine too!

-2 cups All-Purpose Flour, 1 teaspoon Salt, 6 tablespoon Unsalted Butter, ½ cup Vegetable Shortening
+2 cups All-Purpose Flour, 1 tsp Salt, 6 tbsp Unsalted Butter, 1/2 cup Vegetable Shortening

 • Add in 1 tablespoon of the ice cold water, then (using a spatula or with your hands) work it into the pie dough mixture.
 Continue to add the ice cold water, 1 tablespoon at a time, until the pie dough forms and it is no longer crumbly.
 If there are any crumbly bits, just add the teeny tiniest bit of cold water so they blend in with the rest of the dough.